 This project would reconstruct and improve the Central Tri-State from Balmoral Avenue to 95th Street.
-Proposed aspects include updated and upgraded pavement, integrated flex lanes, implementation of SmartRoad technology, widening where needed, reconfiguration and improvements to the interstate interchanges, potential new local access interchanges, noise remediation and stormwater improvements, truck and frieght accommodations and bringing the corridor into a state of good repair.
+The project would upgrade pavement, integrate flex lanes, implement SmartRoad technology, widen roads where needed, and reconfigure the interstate interchanges.
+It also potentially could add local access interchanges, as well as add barriers to reduce noise, improve stormwater management, and better accommodate truck and freight activity.
+This project would bring the corridor into a state of good repair.